zjx20/urlproxy/README.md

 ### Alternate Url Pattern

-Control parameters can be placed in path in addition to the url parameter.
+Options can be placed in the path with the format of `/urlproxyOptXXX=XXX/`.
 This can be useful in some cases.

 ```shell
 $ curl "http://127.0.0.1:8765/urlproxyOptSchema=https/urlproxyOptHeader=User-Agent:MyClient/httpbin.org/headers"